Board of Directors

 Brian enjoys camping, backpacking and exploring nature through photography.
 He studies permaculture and applies learned techniques to his home landscape.
 Through his new found love of bee-keeper, he hopes to master the art of brewing honey mead.
 In the winter months, Brian enjoys oil painting, writing music and reading anything plant related.
 He is the band leader for the group “Blues Addiction,” where he plays bass, books the music for the Thiensville farmers market and helps to organize and book the entertainment for the Best “Dam” Blues Festival in Thiensville.
 He plans to eventually earn a Masters degree in Natural Resource Management through UW-SP and enjoys attending nature based workshops every chance he can get.
 The quickest way to his heart is a clever name for a well organized community event.
 Plant puns are tree-mendously appealing, stolen or not.

-Cory Gritzmacher
+Stewardship Chair: Cory Gritzmacher

 Cory recognized his passion for the Green Industry over 20 years.
 He has been an ISA Certified Arborist for over 15 years and is a past president of the Wisconsin Arborist Association.
 Currently, Cory is the Director of Restoration and Operations at Mequon Nature Preserve.
 In addition to land management duties, Cory facilitates the maple tree tapping program, and Restoration Rangers, an intergenerational volunteer training group that executes land restoration projects.
 Cory provides K-12, college students, Scouts and community volunteers with field experiences that focus on forests, wetlands, prairies, wildlife, and sustainability.
 More recently, he has become the handler for Tilia, the State’s first on-staff conservation dog.
 Together, they are on a mission to eradicate wild parsnip, an invasive plant species that can cause third degree burns when coming in contact with the skin, as well as to locate salamanders, an indicator species difficult for humans to find, but simple for a dog to scent.
 Cory is adept at utilizing equipment necessary to complete successful land restoration projects including a tracked skid loader, utility tractor and UTV to aid in large volume plantings.
 In fall 2017, MATC hired Cory part time as a Horticultural Instructor to teach all types of curriculum relating to career paths for arborists, garden center management, grounds management, horticulturists, landscape construction management and landscape design.